Nigel2392/request_filters/README.md

 # Options

+#### GeoIP2

+You must appropriately configure django geoip2.

+More information on how this can be done is found [here.](https://docs.djangoproject.com/en/5.0/ref/contrib/gis/geoip2/)

 #### EXCLUDED_APPS

 List of excluded apps, all requests to these apps will be allowed (If resolver_match is available).